gchurch/ASP.NET-eShop/README.md

 ## Unit Tests

 Unit testing is performed with MSTest using the Shouldly assertion framework and the Moq mocking framework.
-I have used the Arrange, Act and Assert steps in the tests.
-I have given each of the tests meaningful names.
-I have tried to use only one assertion per test.

 ## Functional Tests

 The [WebApplicationFactory](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1?view=aspnetcore-3.0) class is used to perform functional end to end tests.
 A test server is created and an in-memory test database is used.
-Requests are made to the test server and the responses are tested.
+Requests are made to the test server and the results are tested.